esa-tu-darmstadt/altis_sycl/README.md

 cmake ..
 ```

 Then you can build the specific benchmarks.
-For CPUs and GPUs, this looks like the following:
+Examples for CPUs and GPUs:

 ```
 make cfd